Coder12a/pvp_revamped/README.md

 #### throwing

-To throw a tool hold down either dig or place and then press the drop key to start charging up the toss.
+To throw a tool hold down either dig, place, use, or zoom and then press the drop key to start charging up the toss.

-When you are ready to throw release either dig or place.
+When you are ready to throw release either dig, place, use, or zoom.

 All tools have different throw speeds, charge times, and damages.